• Skip to main content

 According to the ASA, there’s a social responsibility stating “Advertisements must be prepared and placed with a due sense of social responsibility to consumers and to society”.

-As discussed previously, terms like “social responsibility” are opaque.
+As discussed previously, terms like “social responsibility” are opaque

 Hobson’s Pledge has been attempting to glean a definition of racism from the Government through various OIA requests, but to no avail.